ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Experimental Evaluation

 \subsection{Setup}

-\textbf{Software and hardware setup.} All the experiments in this section were performed on an Intel 56-core Xeon Platinum 8280 CPU with hyper-threading enabled and $\approx{200}$GB of memory.
-The operating system and compiler used was CentOS-7.6.1810 with GCC-10.2.
+All the experiments were performed on a 56-core Intel Xeon Platinum 8280 CPU, using $\approx{200}$GB of memory and hyper-threading enabled.
+The server was running CentOS-7.6.1810 operating system and GCC-10.2 compiler.

-\textbf{Source repository selection.} For pattern mining phase, we chose the top 6000 open-source GitHub repositories that used C/C++ as their primary programming language and had received at least 100 stars as a mechanism for us to infer semi-trust, an inferred property about the reliable quality of the software \system\ is trained on.
+\textbf{Source repository selection.} For the pattern mining phase, we chose the top 6000 open-source GitHub repositories that used C/C++ as their primary programming language and had received at least 100 stars.
+As previously mentioned, {\system} uses GitHub stars as a mechanism to infer quality (i.e., \emph{semi-trust}) of the source repositories used for training.